mautini/pubgjava/README.md

 - Search for one or many players
 - Search for a match
 - Access to the telemetry of a match
+- List the seasons
+- Get the stats of a player for a season

 ### Api call example
 To search for player(s) by name(s) :